AderitoSilva/XInputium/README.md

     XGamepad gamepad = new();  // This constructor uses the first connected device it finds. gamepad.ButtonPressed += (s, e) => Debug.WriteLine($"Button {e.Button} was pressed.");

-    // Call this on every app/game frame. gamepad.Device?.Update();
+    // Call this on every app/game frame.
+This will update the device state and trigger any events. gamepad.Device?.Update();

 ## Demo application